MAYHEM-Lab/UCSBFaaS-Wrappers/gammaRay/README.md

 ## GammaRay Demo

 GammaRay is an extension to AWS Lambda and Xray to extract causal order relationships and performance data from multifunction AWS Lambda applications.
+GammaRay is described in this paper (LINK TO BE PROVIDED UPON PUBLICATION).

 The file RUN\_README walks you through all of the steps necessary for setting up multiple applications and microbenchmarks with GammaRay.

 This document details the steps to perform a simple GammaRay demo.
-The symbol B used in the scripts and below indicates the GammaRay version.
-When referring to the GammaRay tables we use the symbol D in some scripts.
+The symbol B (for both or hybrid configuration described in the paper) used in the scripts and below indicates the GammaRay version.
+When referring to the GammaRay tables and streams we use the symbol D (for dynamic monitor table data) in some scripts.

 * First time only setup
 ```